Privacy and Data Protection Notice – Project Lift Web Application

 - Equality and diversity data

 - Self assessment questionnaire results

 - As the Project Lift participant progresses through the application, this may involve providing further information from a variety of developmental assessments via resources hosted within and out with the Project Lift application.
-The management assessment questionnaire is hosted within the Project Lift App.
+The self assessment questionnaire, management assessment questionnaire, career history, career development plan and career conversation summary are hosted within the Project Lift App.

 - The 360 degree feedback tool is hosted on TURAS Learn Platform and the Wave psychometric test is hosted on the Wave Platform.
 These tools are both accessed via the Project Lift App but are provided by separate platforms with their own data protection mechanisms.